dnd-al-krk/zasady-opk/content_catalog.md

 ### [Mountain Brew](https://www.dmsguild.com/product/342016/Mountain-Brew)

 **Informacje o przygodzie**
 Is your party brave enough to follow the path in the Spine of The World and to chase after answers no one else chose to pursue?
 Do you want to find out who or what is behind the disappearance of the remains of the barbarians of old?
 Make this adventure your own!
-This module is designed for three to seven characters within Tier 2 limitations (5-10 character level) and is optimised for 5 characters with the average level of 7.

 **Komentarz**
 Przygoda w obecnej formie nie zawiera skalowania przeciwników, więc wymaga odpowiedniego przygotowania wcześniej.
 Ze względu na losowe ilości złota, należy przydzielić je według zasad średnich nagród, zależnie od tego jak głęboko zajdzie eksploracja.
 Magiczne przedmioty zgodnie z przygodą.